#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it should even out as time passes.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Always read your seed package for details.
+If you start your plants a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Start Seeds Indoors

-You can save money and gain the satisfaction of growing your garden from seeds by starting them indoors.
+You can save money and gain the satisfaction of growing your garden from seeds by starting them indoors in your own plant nursery.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want grow lights or a warming mat to go with your seed tray or plant pots.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Bridgewater II - Rt 202 Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
-You can also use pots with seed starter mix and potting soil.
+For best results, you'll want grow lights to go with your seed trays.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your nearest nursery — to plant tiny soil plugs when the time comes.
+You can also use pots with potting soil and seed starter mix.

 Harden Your Seedlings